ruinedm/inception/README.md

-# Dockerized Web Application Setup
+# INCEPTION: Dockerized Web Application Setup

 This project sets up a full-stack Dockerized environment with multiple services including Nginx, WordPress, MariaDB, Redis, FTP, Adminer, cAdvisor, and more.
 The goal is to provide a simple yet flexible solution for building and managing web applications using Docker containers.